xebialabs-community/xld-cloud-foundry-plugin/README.md

 	    * yamlbeans-1.06.jar
 	    * spring-core-3.2.2.RELEASE.jar (should be under plugins)
 	    * spring-web-3.2.2.RELEASE.jar (should replace the existing spring-web under `lib`, and also be put under `lib`)
+	    * hotfix-basestep-ctx-public.jar (should be put under the hotfix).

 # Installation #